 For safety purposes, the district uses video and audio recording equipment to monitor student behavior, including on buses and in common areas on campus.
 Students will not be told when the equipment is being used.

-The principal will review the video and audio recordings as needed and document student misconduct.
+The Interim Superintendent will review the video and audio recordings as needed and document student misconduct.
 Discipline will be in accordance with the Student Code of Conduct.

-In accordance with state law, a parent of a student who receives special education services, a staff member (as this term is defined by law), a principal or administrative assistant, or the board may make a written request for the district to place video and audio recording equipment in certain self-contained special education classrooms.
+In accordance with state law, a parent of a student who receives special education services, a staff member (as this term is defined by law), a Interim Superintendent or assistant Interim Superintendent, or the board may make a written request for the district to place video and audio recording equipment in certain self-contained special education classrooms.
 The district will provide notice before placing a video camera in a classroom or other setting in which a child receives special education services.

-For more information or to request the installation and operation of this equipment, contact the principal, Joseph Geletka, who the district has designated to coordinate the implementation of and compliance with this law.
+For more information or to request the installation and operation of this equipment, speak with the Interim Superintendent, Pam Seipp, who the district has designated to coordinate the implementation of and compliance with this law.
 [See policy EHBAF(LOCAL) for more information.]